Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/TypeScript/README.md

 ```

 <details> <summary><b>🔍 View Answer</b></summary>
-✅ Answer: ["Red", "Blue", "White"]

-💡 Explanation:

-The reassignment of colors fails because it's a const

-The push operation succeeds because it modifies the array without reassignment

-The error prevents the timeout callback from executing
+✅ Answer: error: colors cannot be reinitialized since it is a constant

 </details>